 Working paper: The Booms and Busts of Beta Arbitrage

-Working paper: High-Frequency Trading around Large Institutional Orders, forthwoming in Journal of Finance
+Working paper: High-Frequency Trading around Large Institutional Orders, forthwoming in the Journal of Finance, see Publications.

 Abstract : The focus of this study is to develop theories that can underpin information mining on the web to produce reliable information and to assess the impact of existing methods on the behaviour of market prices using techniques that are based upon the concept of entropy.